 Yes, you can build a company in the age of cloud computing with very small people.
 Provided you feel good on where you are going, you do not need to justify relevance by the number of people on the payroll.
 The metric of labor was one of the factors of production.
 In the 21st century, the shift has been made.
 Any bank that parrots its strength by the number of staff in its payroll may be missing something: the world is moving into an era where robots and lines of codes would be the ubiquitous bankers.

 If you hire for self-esteem, you may not be helping those workers because very soon, market forces would push you to let them go.
-There are many cases of those experiences in Lagos in startups where after raising money, founders go on hiring spree only to cut promising careers within months.----Hire me to speak in your event, program or company
+There are many cases of those experiences in Lagos in startups where after raising money, founders go on hiring spree only to cut promising careers within months.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).